Character Development Program: Online Training

 For a more historical deep dive, check out our newest video, The Courage of the Submariner, which focuses on the stories of two WWII submariners who were eventually awarded the Medal of Honor for their actions.

 After you’ve watched your selected video, lead a discussion with your class about the sacrifices our veterans make during service and how challenging it can be for them to come home, or have students write an essay about the importance of honoring and remembering those who have served our country.
+Still, that’s easier said than done.
+Here are FREE Veterans Day lessons for kids to help!

-In this lesson, students will focus largely on veterans and the sacrifices they have made for our country.
+In this lesson, students will focus mainly on veterans and the sacrifices they have made for our country.
 Featuring the story of Medal of Honor Recipient David G. Bellavia, this lesson explains the significance of honoring veterans and also helps students evaluate the challenges faced by veterans who return home from foreign conflicts.

 This lesson focuses specifically on Vietnam War veterans and incorporates the living history video of U.S. Army Sergeant Gary Beikirch, a Vietnam War Medal of Honor Recipient.
 Key takeaways from this lesson include the importance of honoring veterans and the challenges veterans face when they return home from war.